 8. House of Industry, Copenhagen

 In the case of the House of Industry, neon lights turn the building into a spectacle at the center of Copenhagen at night.
-The brick building, designed by Erik Moller in 1979, was renovated in 2013 by Transform Architects, as they demolished the ceramic façades and replaced it with glass façades with steel structures.
+The brick building, designed by Erik Moller in 1979, was renovated in 2013 by Transform Architects, as they demolished the ceramic façades and replaced them with glass façades with steel structures.
 The neon lights planted on the glass façades wrap the whole construction and continuously flow while changing colors.
 The digital ornament adds a layer of ever-changing grid patterns to the static glass façade but also repeats the patterns.

 9. Bella Sky Hotel, Denmark

 In both its shape and in the complementary pattern of windows on its exterior, the Bella Sky Hotel by 3XN Architects looks almost typographic.
 Situated in Copenhagen and completed in 2011, the hotel consists of two asymmetrical towers and looks entirely different depending on your vantage point.
 This is an example of pattern and pattern formation which can be achieved by either of these processes: CNC melting, laser cutting, three-dimensional printing, and robotic layering.
-This also represents the lost symbolism, politics and subjective nature of architecture, from various meanings to no meaning at all
+This also represents the lost symbolism, politics, and subjective nature of architecture, from various meanings to no meaning at all

 10. McCormick Tribune Campus Centre, Chicago

 This center built-in 2003 is the first project by Rem Koolhaas in the United States.
 Working around a pre-existing elevated railway, OMA/Rem Koolhaas created a sound-isolating stainless-steel tube that would form the basis of the McCormick Tribune Campus Center expansion at the Illinois Institute of Technology.
 The campus was originally designed by Mies Van der Rohe, whose portrait is emblazoned large on the exterior and interior walls.
-The 2x4m pixelated images that appear on the glass wall of the Welcome Center, among which is also one of Mies, this is a good example of “pixelization”.
+The 2x4m pixelated images that appear on the glass wall of the Welcome Center, among which is also one of Mies, is a good example of “pixelization”.
 Each pixel in the image is an icon of a custom set of icons used throughout the building at different scales.

 The final statement any of these examples or ornamentation try to make is that the showcasing of novelty and advancement of technology, which is, in reality, being used as a tool to produce this kind of ornament.
-And of course, ornamentation adds to the pre-existing conditions of mass consumption and the lures us to an absolutely materialistic world.
+And of course, ornamentation adds to the pre-existing conditions of mass consumption and lures us to an absolutely materialistic world.
 It has become a kind of spectacle, for the society of the spectacle.